VirtusaPolarisGTO/NyQL/docs/nyresult.md

 __Note:__ All of those new methods throws a `NyException` if you are accessing counts from wrong result, or you are calling wrong method (mistaking batch and single operations).
-So prepare to deal with exception too.
+So prepare to deal with exceptions too.